NeuManifold: Neural Watertight Manifold Reconstruction with Efficient and High-Quality Rendering Support: Conclusion

+\boldstart{3D printing. } 3D printing imposes stringent requirements on mesh quality, as it relies on slicing software to convert 3D models into printable instructions.
+Non-manifold models can complicate the slicing process, potentially leading to interpretation challenges for the printer.
+The meshes generated by \methodname{} meet these rigorous standards, enabling them to be printed as realistic objects, as demonstrated in Fig.~\ref{fig:application}d.

-We have introduced a novel method for reconstructing high-quality, watertight manifold meshes with accurate rendering support from multi-view images.
-However, our method currently faces limitations when dealing with specular areas, like the ``materials'' in NeRF-Synthetic and the ``room'' in the LLFF dataset.
-In these cases, the reconstructed meshes may exhibit discontinuities to capture the effect of different colors for the same point seen from different views.
-We believe that addressing this issue will require the incorporation of inverse rendering techniques and the inclusion of additional priors to ensure a more accurate geometry.
+We have introduced a novel method capable of reconstructing high-quality, watertight manifold meshes and enablinng real-time photorealistic rendering.
+However, our method encounters limitations in handling specular areas, as observed with the ``materials'' in NeRF-Synthetic and the ``room'' in the LLFF dataset.
+In such instances, the reconstructed meshes may exhibit discontinuities, reflecting the challenge of capturing different color perceptions of the same point from various viewpoints.
+To address this issue, we believe it will be necessary to integrate inverse rendering techniques and incorporate additional priors, aiming to achieve a more precise geometry representation